Nigeria-FHIR-Community/2025Connectathon/input/pagecontent/index.md

 ---

 ## Background
-Nigeria’s health information ecosystem is often **fragmented and siloed**.
-The **Digital Health Interoperability Network (DHIN)** in collaboration with many government and development stakeholders convenes regulators, providers, developers, insurers, and innovators to design and test practical interoperability solutions through structured connectathons.
+Nigeria’s health information ecosystem is often fragmented and siloed.
+The [**Digital Health Interoperability Network (DHIN)**](https://www.dhin-hie.org) in collaboration with many government and development stakeholders convenes regulators, providers, developers, insurers, and innovators to design and test practical interoperability solutions through structured connectathons.
 This IG documents the machine-readable artifacts, profiles, and value sets for the **2025 DHIN Connectathon tracks**:

 1. Health Insurance & Claims